tajul-tuc/NLP-TextClassificationTask/README.md

 ### Step 01
-Download the dataset(TweetDataset) along with the python script (NLP Model) you want to run from NLP Model With DA / NLP Model Without DA folder and then install some python libraries if they are not already installed in your machine.
+Download the dataset(From TweetDataset Folder) along with the python script (NLP Model) you want to run (From NLP Model With DA / NLP Model Without DA Folder).
+Then install some python libraries if they are not already installed in your machine.

 ```
 Install Pandas (if you don't have it already): pip3 install pandas